 Prior to the award of ERIC status, the ESS was funded on a round-by-round basis.
-The central coordination and design was funded through the European Commission’s Fifth, Sixth and Seventh Framework Programmes, the European Science Foundation (ESF) and national funding councils in the participating countries.
+The central coordination and design was funded through the European Commission, the European Science Foundation (ESF) and national funding councils.

 The Statutes of the ESS ERIC provide comprehensive details of the funding arrangements.

 This project aims to provide collective support from existing ERICs to research infrastructures (RI) interested in becoming an ERIC.
 This includes the development of best practice guidance related to the ERIC legal framework and the creation of a repository for relevant documents - such as internal regulations and rules of procedures - to be made publicly available online.
 The project will run until December 2022.

 In June 2020, the ERIC Forum published a position paper on how ERICs contribute to the five mission areas of Horizon Europe: The ERIC community and Horizon Europe mission areas.

 RI-VIS is designed to increase the visibility of European research infrastructures (RI) to new communities in Europe and beyond.
 The ESS is one of 13 partners working in the fields of biomedical sciences, environmental sciences and the social sciences.
 The project will run until December 2021.

 The €14.5m project, which runs to April 2022, aims to create an open platform where data, tools and training are available and accessible for users of social sciences and humanities (SSH) data.
 The ESS will lead on work package 4 of the project - Innovations in Data Production - which will realise a number of initiatives associated with the creation of data.
 It aims to develop a sample management system which meets the needs of high-quality cross-national probability-based online panels.
 The work package will also explore innovations in Computer Assisted Translation and Computer Assisted Recorded Interviewing.